sr-murthy/fsrapiclient/README.md

 Note that you first need to [register](https://register.fca.org.uk/Developer/ShAPI_LoginPage?ec=302&startURL=%2FDeveloper%2Fs%2F#) with the FS Register, and get your API key.

-If you're interested in contributing see the [contributions guidelines](CONTRIBUTING.md).
+If you're interested in contributing see the [contributing guidelines](CONTRIBUTING.md).

 # Usage